 8. Micro Sword

 Another popular choice is the Micro sword, or lilaeopsis brasiliensis.
 It can be found in most pet stores today though it may be under a different name, such as Brazilian micro sword, micro sword grass, carpet grass, or copragrass.
-It’s best as a foreground plant.
+It’s best as a foreground plant, and a cool fact is that it is benecifial as it helps to filter tank water.

 In a tank with optimum conditions, the Micro sword can grow to about 2 to 5 inches in length, resembling a plush dense grass that corydoras can get into and hide around, as well as look for food.
 It’s a light and airy plant that prefers water temperatures between 70-82 degrees Fahrenheit, fairly warm just like the corydoras like it.

-In low-tech tanks, the Micro sword’s growth can be slow, whereas in high-tech tanks paired with strong lighting, growth can be faster.
+In low-tech tanks, the Micro sword’s growth can be slow, whereas in high-tech tanks paired with strong lighting, growth can be faster, both ideal for cory cats depending on the situation.
 Expect a grass carpet to form on top of the sand substrate after it has established roots.
 Expect however, that Micro sword plant roots are not very hardy or durable, so when propagating the plant use extra gentle care to plant any runners that shoot off of the roots back into the sandy substrate.

 9. Amazon Sword

-The Amazon Sword, or echinodorus amazonicus, is another freshwater plant that does well under the same water parameters and tank conditions that a cory catfish needs — dark and fairly warm.
+The Amazon Sword, or echinodorus amazonicus, is another freshwater plant that does well under the same water parameters and tank conditions that a cory catfish needs — dark and fairly warm, thus creating the perfect natural habitat.

 That’s not to say that the Amazon sword doesn’t grow in well-lighted conditions, because it does grow faster with more light, it’s just that this plant can survive living in darker conditions like the corydoras.

-It can grow pretty tall under the proper water conditions too, reaching approximately 20 inches in height.
-That’s a lot of plant for your small corydoras to swim through!
+It can grow pretty tall under the proper water conditions too, reaching approximately 20 inches in height, right up to the water’s surface in some cases.
+That’s a lot of plant for your small corydoras to swim through at the tank bottom!

 If you’re looking for narrow leaves to add to your tank, try the Echinodorus amazonicus, or for wider leaves to add more space for your cory catfish to hide, opt for the Echinodorus bleheri, which totes broader, more rounded leaves.

 Maintain Amazon sword by regularly giving the tops a good trim.
-Not much else maintenance is needed!
+Not much else maintenance is needed, besides regular water changes!

 You can probably find this plant at your local pet store as it’s pretty popular for aquascapists, though it may not always be under the same name because there are more than 30 species of Amazon sword.
 Echinodorus bleheri and echinodorus amazonicus, as mentioned above, are the most common.